 If your computer does not send the first pick and seems totally unable to talk to your Compu-Dobby here are some areas to review:

-USB to Serial Adapter software not installed
+USB or USB-Serial Adapter driver software not installed

 Incompatible USB to Serial Adapter

 Computer "assigned" port and the weaving software "chosen" port do not match.

 The solutions to these issues are as follows:

 Compu-Dobby IV, 4.5, Jacq3G and Little Weaver v1.0 require FTDI driver software to be installed.
 See here for download information.